-‘LCXXII’ series is a network of sculptures based on computer generated images of architectural cross-sections of existing structures.
+The LCXXII series (2022) is a network of sculptures based on computer-generated images of architectural cross-sections of existing structures by London-based artist Nika Neelova.
 The sculptures are exposing the phantom architectures and the hidden layers of buildings by making a straight cut through their walls and foundations.
 Transecting the architectural body in order to uncover enclosed structural layers, each piece in the series is formed following methods of reverse archaeology.
 Exposing the remnants of the building replicated in concrete, jesmonite, hand-cast ceramics, glass and metals the sculptures recreate the future ruins of the facades, external and internal walls, insulation, underfloor heating, cabling, pipework, skirting boards, flooring and screed.
 The various materials reassembled and combined in these spatial collages are reminiscent of both archaeological finds and futuristic debris and proto-ruins.
 By revealing the ‘hidden geology’ of buildings, the pieces trace a line of continuity between the human body, architecture and geology of earth.

 Dissection in architecture has long been used as an analytic tool comparable to its use in medical practices.